‘It is said “Life is what you make it”. I disagree. Life is what other people, and events, make it for you.’

 – Charles Sanderson.

 In ‘Half a Lifetime in the 20th Century’, Charles Whiten Sanderson recounts his childhood and life in his compelling memoir.
-Written in 1979-1980, the chapters focus on the different and memorable aspects in Charles’ life.
-Charles reflects on his childhood, family life, war and the changes in society throughout his adolescence.
+Written in 1979-1980, the chapters focus on the different and memorable aspects in Charles’s life.
+He reflects on his childhood, family life, war and the changes in society throughout his adolescence.

 Son of Rebecca Sanderson, her third child, he was born on December 23rd, 1906 in 1 Coburn Street, Sutton-in-Ashfield, Nottinghamshire.
 Unfortunately, his father Jonathan had been unemployed six months prior to his birth and, having two older siblings to provide for, the autobiographer describes himself as a ‘rather unwelcome Christmas present’ (pg.1) bestowed upon his family!
 After two more siblings, the first one who sadly died at two months of age and a second healthy, the family was complete.
 Although Charles describes his family as poor, like many working-class families in his town, he nostalgically praises his mother and father for his childhood and ‘being blessed with splendid parents’ (pg.1).